Harry Potter and the Deathly Hallows: Films

-The two-part film adaptation of Harry Potter and the Deathly Hallows was directed by David Yates, written by Steve Kloves and produced by David Heyman, David Barron, and J. K. Rowling.
-Part 1 was released on 19 November 2010, and Part 2 on 15 July 2011.
-Filming began in February 2009, and ended on 12 June 2010.
-However, the cast confirmed they would reshoot the epilogue scene as they only had two days to shoot the original.
-Part 1 ended at Chapter 24 of the book, when Voldemort regained the Elder Wand.
-However, there were a few omissions, such as the appearances of Dean Thomas and Viktor Krum, and Peter Pettigrew's death.
+The two-part film adaptation of Harry Potter and the Deathly Hallows was directed by David Yates, written by Steve Kloves and produced by David Heyman, David Barron, and Rowling.
+Part 1 was released on 19 November 2010, with Part 2 following on 15 July 2011.
+Filming began in February 2009 and wrapped on 12 June 2010, with reshoots for Part 2's epilogue scene taking place in December 2010.
+Part 1 ended at Chapter 24 of the book, in which Voldemort acquires the Elder Wand.
+There were a few omissions, such as the appearances of Dean Thomas and Viktor Krum, and Peter Pettigrew's death.
 James Bernadelli of Reelviews said that the script stuck closest to the text since Harry Potter and the Chamber of Secrets, yet this was met with negativity from some audiences as the film inherited "the book's own problems".

 Audiobooks

 Harry Potter and the Deathly Hallows was released simultaneously on 21 July 2007, in both the UK and the United States.
 The UK edition features the voice of Stephen Fry and runs about 24 hours while the US edition features the voice of Jim Dale and runs about 21 hours.
 Both Fry and Dale recorded 146 different and distinguishable character voices, and was the most recorded by an individual on an audiobook at the time.
 For his work on Deathly Hallows, Dale won the 2008 Grammy Award for the Best Spoken Word Album for Children.
 He also was awarded an Earphone Award by AudioFile, who claimed, "Dale has raised the bar on audiobook interpretation so high it's hard to imagine any narrator vaulting over it."